-The project is being developed by Oxford North Ventures, a joint venture (JV) announced in March 2022 between Thomas White Oxford, a development company of St John’s College; Cadillac Fairview, a real estate company based in Canada; and Stanhope, a UK-based real estate developer.
+The project is being developed by Oxford North Ventures, a joint venture (JV) announced in March 2022 between Thomas White Oxford, a development company of St John’s College; Cadillac Fairview, a real estate company based in Canada; Ontario Teachers’ Pension Plan; and Stanhope, a UK-based real estate developer.
 Stanhope will also act as the development manager for the project.

-The project is expected to create up to 4,500 new jobs for technologists, scientists, and innovators.
+The project is expected to create up to 4,500 new jobs for technologists, scientists and innovators.
+A total of 2,000 construction jobs have been created as of November 2025.

 Location of Oxford North

-Located on the northern edge of Oxford, the project will be located on 64 acres of agricultural land that originally belonged to St John’s College.
+Located on the northern edge of Oxford, the project is situated on 64 acres of agricultural land that originally belonged to St John’s College.
 The A40 and A44 roads meet at the roundabout to the south of the site.

 Oxford Parkway station is located within a ten-minute cycle or scooter ride from Oxford North.
 The site can be reached by train from London Marylebone station.